johnsimpsen/Plane_Game_Prototype/README.md

 Plane Game (Prototype) by John Simpsen.

 Simple game that aims to build the mechanics and structure of a full production game, but without any gameplay added.
+Made using pygame.

 Features:
   -Custom GUI